-Content (45 marks)
+Content (40 marks)

-- A. Written literature review - 1.
-Summarizes, critically analyzes and evaluates relevant literature on decision making in a formal paper.
-(20 marks) There is evidence of: - Analysis and evaluation of key elements from the literature on decision-making.
-(6) - Similarities and differences between the decision-making models and key elements/concepts.
-(6) - Missing pieces or gaps in the decision making models.
-(2) - How the elements are related to each other.
-(2) - Why you do or do not accept the perspectives of the theorists.
+A. Written literature review

+- 1. Summarizes, critically analyzes and evaluates relevant literature on decision making in a formal paper.
+(20 marks) There is evidence of: - Identification of key elements of decision making processes based on several decision making models.
+(4) - Analysis of key elements from the literature on decision-making, noting similarities and differences between the decision making models.
+(7) - How the elements are related to each other.
+(3) - Missing pieces or gaps in the decision making models.
+(2) - Your evaluation of the decision making models and why you do or do not accept the perspectives of the theorists.
 (4)

-B. Poster
+B. Poster Presentation

-- 2. Presents a personal decision making model with a poster presentation.
-(15 marks) There is evidence of: - Synthesis of knowledge on decision making to create a personal decision making model.
+- 2. Display a personal decision making model with a poster.
+(15 marks) The poster provides evidence of: - Synthesis of knowledge on decision making to create a personal decision making model.
 Identification, definition and description of key elements of a personal decision-making model (written on poster).
 (5) - A rationale for inclusion of the chosen elements (1-2 sentences written on poster).
 (5) - Identification and description of the relationships between the elements of the decision making model.
 (5)